Frank Gillman, lead vocal, songwriter

 Scott Christensen, guitar

-Vice President, Olenick
+Vice President, Qualitest

-Scott Christensen is a Vice President at Chicago-based Olenick and has worked in legal technology for over 25 years.
+Scott Christensen is a Vice President at Chicago-based Qualitest and has worked in legal technology for over 25 years.
 He has experience leading the technology and business needs of several global law firms.
 Scott has also served in numerous industry volunteer roles including six years on the Board of Directors for the International Legal Technology Association (ILTA), and two years as ILTA’s President.
 Scott is a frequent speaker at technology and legal conferences including ILTA, ARMA and ALA on the topics of information technology, information security, information governance, risk management, leadership, and hiring/retaining staff.

-Scott is honored to have been in every iteration of the Legal Bytes band since its inception in 2008, playing at ILTA’s annual technology conference in their “once a year” gig.
+Scott is honored to have been in every iteration of the Legal Bytes Band since its inception in 2008, playing at ILTA’s annual technology conference in their “once a year” gig.
 Aside from his intense passion for the intersection of technology and the legal profession, he has a great passion for jazz music, having played guitar and numerous brass instruments in concert and jazz bands early in his career.
 Scott has a B.A. in Computer Science and Business Administration and an M.S. in Information Systems.

 Lawrence Gianneschi, saxophone